 Welcome!The Core Blog is a hub for information and media related to the CAS Core Curriculum at Boston University.
 It will be updated regularly, with photo galleries, interviews, links to related reading online, news of events or activities, and other kinds of content that help connect our Core people—prospective, current, and former students—with each other.
 You can stop by here once a week to scroll through the posts, or make this your homepage in order to keep your finger on the pulse of the Core.
 Either way, we hope you find this to be a pleasant way to strengthen your connection with the great people, the great books, and the great questions we encounter in the Core.

-Tagsalumni analect Analects Art biology book club books CC101 CC102 CC105 CC106 CC201 CC202 CC203 CC204 Community dante e-bulletin EnCore event Events evolution faculty fun Gilgamesh Greece history Humanities humor Inequality lecture music odyssey painting philosophy Plato poem poetry reading Ricks Science shakespeare theater video writing
+Tagsalumni analect Analects Art book club books CC101 CC102 CC105 CC106 CC201 CC202 CC203 CC204 Community dante e-bulletin EnCore event Events evolution faculty fun Gilgamesh Greece history Homer Humanities humor Inequality lecture music odyssey painting philosophy Plato poem poetry reading Ricks Science shakespeare theater video writing